black3agl3/randomTweaks/README.md

 ###RandomTweaks
-*RandomTweaks* is a mod I'm creating as I'm trying to learn about Minecraft modding to fine tune Minecraft to how I like to play it.
+*RandomTweaks* is a mod I'm creating as I'm trying to learn about Minecraft modding.
 My favourite mods are Gregtech, Tinker's Construct, Applied Energistics, Iguana Tweaks for Tinker's Construct and Hunger Overhaul.

 ***